IsaacScript/isaacscript/docs/function-signatures-custom.md

 This callback is useful because the `MC_USE_ITEM` callback does not fire when The Candle, Red Candle, and Bob's Rotten Brain are discharged.

+Note that this callback will not fire if the active item is both discharged and swapped for another item / discharged on the same frame, like in the case of Alabaster Box.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `CollectibleType` provided.

 ```ts